 A standard invoice is the simplest type of invoice.
 The company can apply it in any sale transaction.
 It should include the reference number, delivery date, due date, seller’s name, contact information, list of products or services transacted, total price, and payment method.

-Suppliers or merchants use recurring invoices to charge customers for goods or services at regular intervals.
+Suppliers or merchants use recurring invoices to charge customers for goods or services regularly.
 These invoices are generally provider submit monthly, and popularly service providers use regular customers, such as internet service, TV, and telecommunications service providers.
-With the help of EQUIP E-Invoicing, recurring invoices can be created and scheduled instantly.

 Related article: Understanding Invoicing Software and Its Benefit for Your Company